vikashvk/Blood-Bank-System/README.md

 • POSTMAN (RESTApi)

-#Software Used for this Project :
+# Software Used for this Project
 • STS-4
 • Android Studio 3.5
 • POSTMAN